frenchrabbit/eslint-plugin-frabbit-vue/README.md

 Custom vue eslint rules

-* frabbit-vue/vue-static-class-order-ext - (fixable) same as vue/static-class-order but takes into account "-", "_" class prefixes and puts them in the end
+* frabbit-vue/vue-static-class-order-ext - (fixable) same as vue/static-class-order but takes into account "-", "_" class prefixes and puts them in the end, for example `class="a-class b-class -a-modifier -b-modifier"`

 Additional rules